 The quantitative allowance is calculated using a number of inputs and assumptions.
-The results of this process, support management's assessment as to the adequacy of the ACL at each balance sheet date.
+The results of this process, support management's assessment as to the adequacy of the ACL at each period end presented in the Consolidated Statements of Financial Condition.